2020 GENERAL INFORMATION

 Early voting will be conducted at the Stanly County County Commons prior to every election.
 Additional sites are determined prior to each election.
 The dates, times, and locations of early voting sites will be posted in the newspaper legal ads section, at the Board of Elections office, and on this website before each primary and election.
 Stanly County voters can cast a ballot at any early voting site in the county.

-Voters can update their name or address at an early voting site, but never their party affiliation.
+Voters can update their name or address at an early voting site, but not their party affiliation.
 Party changes must be made 30 days before any primary or election.

 Currently, persons who are not registered in a county may register to vote during the one-stop early voting period.
 This process is called “Same-Day Registration.”
 Same-day registrants must attest to their eligibility and provide proof of residence.
 A voter attests to their eligibility by completing a Voter Registration Application and affixing their signature under penalty of a Class I felony, after which the voter must prove their residence by presenting any of the following showing the voter’s current name and current address: